sahinalhas/R4-new/replit.md

 - **System Design Choices**: The system is configured for Replit's autoscale deployment, with `npm run build` for client and server, and `npm start` for the production server.

 ## Recent Changes (October 2025)
-- **Form Refactoring**: Student profile sections (BasicInfoSection, SaglikBilgileriSection, OzelEgitimSection) refactored to use React Hook Form instead of direct prop mutation or DOM manipulation.
-This improves state management, validation, and maintainability.
+- **Comprehensive Form Refactoring**: All student profile sections refactored to use React Hook Form + Zod validation:
+  - BasicInfoSection, SaglikBilgileriSection, OzelEgitimSection, DavranisTakibiSection
+  - EvZiyaretleriSection, RiskDegerlendirmeSection
+  - AileKatilimiSection, VeliGorusmeleriSection
+  - SinavSonuclariSection (from manual DOM manipulation to RHF)
+  - MudahalelerSection, HedeflerPlanlamaSection, GorusmelerSection (from useState to RHF)
+  - This improves state management, validation, maintainability, and user experience with proper error handling and toast notifications.
+- **Centralized Theme Configuration**: Created `client/lib/config/theme.config.ts` for centralized color management:
+  - CHART_COLORS: Primary chart colors for analytics
+  - RISK_COLORS: Risk level color mapping
+  - PERFORMANCE_COLORS: Performance visualization colors
+  - Updated AnalyticsCharts.tsx and ProgressCharts.tsx to use centralized theme
 - **Style Modularization**: RiskPill component refactored to use CVA for type-safe, maintainable style variants instead of hardcoded string comparisons.
 - **Type Safety**: All form schemas use Zod with proper enum types for fields like cinsiyet ("K" | "E") and risk levels ("Düşük" | "Orta" | "Yüksek").